This village is in

 difficulties will arrive with the industrial revolution during the 19e

-To find a modern way of life the inhabitants will leave the medieval city, to
+To find a modern way of life the inhabitants will leave the medieval

 find a new job on the new textile factories, close to the train.